Sumit-Baviskar/Mental-Health-Power-BI-/README.md

 # Business Problems:

-1) Distibution of cases around hte world ?
+1) Distibution of cases around the world ?
 2) Monthly Distribution of cases ?
 3) Mental health cases in tech company ?
 4) Mental health cases in person working remotely ?